 Jeff Goldblum’s peculiarly rattled appeal finds a rare dramatic lead fit in “Auggie Rose,” writer-director Matthew Tabak’s intriguing mystery-cum-character study of a man obsessed after he witnesses a stranger’s premature death.
-Favorable reviews and word-of-mouth could earn this pic modest legs as a rep house and rental sleeper.
+Broadcast in April on Cinemax (under the generic/irrelevant title “Beyond Suspicion”), unspectacular but quietly absorbing feature from Franchise Pictures opens on two Los Angeles screens on June 15 after a one-week San Francisco run.
+Favorable reviews and word-of-mouth for this Roxie Releasing pickup could earn it modest legs as a rep house and rental sleeper.

 Goldblum plays John Nolan, an L.A. life insurance sales exec whose comfortable routine is shattered one day when he stops by a neighborhood deli to pick up a specialty wine order.
 Sending a slightly surly new clerk (Kim Coates) back to the stockroom for a second bottle, John and the owner are suddenly held up at gunpoint by a hopped-up assailant.
 When the oblivious clerk re-emerges, the panicked robber shoots him.
 Soon after, John finds himself cradling the fast-fading man, then accompanying him via ambulance to an emergency ward.
 By morning, Auggie Rose has expired.